for November 29, 2020

 (Luke 2:13–14, NIV)

 On Christmas Eve, the white center candle is lit.
 This candle is called the "Christ Candle" and represents the life of Christ that has come into the world.
 The color white represents purity.
 Christ is the sinless, spotless, pure Savior.
-Those who receive Christ as Savior are washed of their sins and made whiter than snow:
+Those who receive Christ as Savior are washed of their sins and made whiter than snow:"Come now, let us settle the matter," says the Lord.
+"Though your sins are like scarlet, they shall be as white as snow; though they are red as crimson, they shall be like wool."Advent for Children and Families

 (Isaiah 1:18, NIV)